mitre/data-owner-tools/README.md

 ```
 This should create a new file called deidentification_secret.txt in your root directory.

 `garble.py` requires that the location of the PII file, schema directory, and secret file are provided via positional arguments.
+If only two positional arguments are given, `garble.py` will use them as the schema directory and secret file locations, and will look for the newest `pii-TIMESTAMP.csv` file in the `temp-data` directory.

 The [anonlink schema files](https://anonlink-client.readthedocs.io/en/latest/schema.html) specify the fields that will be used in the hashing process as well as assigning weights to those fields.
 The `example-schema` directory contains a set of example schema that can be used to test the tools.